 How many students are in each class?
 There are 22 students per class in Kdg., 23 students per class in 1st grade, and around 25 students per class grades 2nd grade through 8th grade.

 What classes are offered outside of traditional academic courses?
 Students have opportunities in Music, P.E., and Integrated Technology.
 We currently also offer band to 6th-8th grade students.
-In grades K-4th grade Art is organized through parent volunteers and is offered to students two times a month.
+In grades K-5th grade Art is organized through our Art Teacher on a bimonthly basis.
 In grades 6th -8th grade students have Art as part of their specials class rotation in addition to Music, P.E., and Integrated Technology.

 How do you become a part of Discovery?
 You need to fill out an application which is available on-line or in the school office.
 If you are applying for Kindergarten, the child will participate in the lottery.
 If you are applying for 1st-8th grade, you will be placed on a waitlist in the order the application is received.

 What is the lottery and when is it held?
 All students applying for Kindergarten will be entered into the lottery.
-Siblings of students currently enrolled have preference, so spaces occupied by those students for the 2017-2018 school year will be slated.
+Siblings of students currently enrolled have preference, so spaces occupied by those students for the 2018-2019 school year will be slated.
 A drawing will then occur to determine students to be offered positions.
 Once all of the Kindergarten spaces are filled; the drawing will continue to determine waitlist spaces.
-The lottery will be held on March 15, 2017.
-To participate in the lottery applications must be received by 4:00 p.m. on March 8, 2017.
+The lottery will be held in March.
+The exact date of the lotter and due date for applications will be posted on the school website at www.discoverycharter.org.

 How will I know after the lottery if my child receives a spot?
 You will be advised via e-mail within 1 business day regarding the status of your child.
 We will notify lottery participants to inform them if they are selected.
 In addition, if not selected in the lottery, you will be notified and given your waitlist status.